Robert Scott Wilson

 Robert Scott Wilson (born November 9, 1987) is an American model and actor.
-He is known for portraying the roles of Ben Weston and Alexander "Alex" Kiriakis on Days of Our Lives.
+He is recognized for portraying the roles of Ben Weston and Alex Kiriakis on Days of Our Lives.

 He is also known for being the first male model of The Price Is Right.

 Early life

 Wilson grew up outside of Boston, Massachusetts.
 In 2006, he moved to New York after graduating from Grafton Memorial High School.